 How do I keep my money safe?
+How to store cryptocurrency safely.

 At Exodus, we are passionate about giving you full control over your funds.
 When we say “full control”, we mean FULL control.
 Exodus as a company does not store any sensitive data about your wallet.
 We cannot view, access, or control your wallet in any way because all of your wallet’s information is stored locally on your computer.